- Understanding the Role of Data Analytics in Supply Chain Management With Examples

 Predictive analytics is a technique that leverages the power of statistical modeling and regression analysis to identify and understand trends from historical data in order to make predictions about future trends.

 This helps supply chain companies predict the most likely future outcome and its business implications.
 For instance, using predictive analytics to mitigate risks and disruptions.

 2. Descriptive Analytics

 Descriptive analytics is a form of data mining that involves the analysis of large datasets to identify patterns and generate summaries that allow users to gain insight into a given situation.
 This type of analytics utilizes historical data to uncover trends and draw conclusions that can be used to inform decision-making.

-Descriptive analysis is another example that can help you understand the concept behind analytics in supply chain.
+Descriptive analytics is another example that can help you understand the importance of data analytics in the supply chain.
 This helps provide visibility and certainty to all kinds of internal and external data across the supply chain management.

 Prescriptive analytics is a powerful tool for supply chain operations, allowing for the exploration of how specific changes will affect outcomes.
 Through this, potential improvements can be identified and recommended, providing a valuable resource for optimizing supply chain operations.

-This includes collaborating with logistic partners to reduce time and efforts for maximum business value.
+This includes collaborating with logistic partners to reduce time and effort for maximum business value.
 One popular reference is the use of SRM (Supplier relationship management) as a prescriptive analytic approach.

 If you wish to understand advanced analytics in supply chain management, cognitive analytics is the way to go.
 This is best used in enhancing customer experience and relationships.
 The feedback data received through AI-driven systems is analyzed and executed in reports and dashboards to answer complex questions.